Androthi/SavageEd/SavageEd.md

 	Apart from the standard menu shortcuts, SavageEd has some additional hard coded shortcuts.

-### Cursor Navigation
+### Cursor Navigation Shortcuts
-	These are similar to VIM keys, but better.

 	- Ctrl-i	Moves the cursor up 1 line
 	- Ctrl-k	Moves the cursor down 1 line
 	- Ctrl-j	Moves the cursor left 1 character
 	- Ctrl-l	Moves the cursor rigtht 1 character
 	- Ctrl-,	Move cursor left 1 word
 	- Ctrl-.
 Move cursor right 1 word
-	- Ctrl-Shift-j	Move to beginning of line, or beginning of prev line if already there
+	- Ctrl-[	Move to beginning of line, or beginning of prev line if already there
-	- Ctrl-Shift-l	Move to end of line, or end of next line if already there
+	- Ctrl-]	Move to end of line, or end of next line if already there

+	- Ctrl-Enter	Open line above cursor
+	- Shift-Enter	Open line below cursor

 	- Ctrl-d		Delete 1 char
+	- Ctrl-w		Delete 1 word under the cursor
+	- Ctrl-Shift-w	Copy word under the cursor (word includes everything except white space)
 	- Ctrl-\		Kill line ( line is cut, goes into clipboard )

 	- Ctrl-SPC	Toggles mark.
 Shows M on status bar when mark is set.
 				Press again to select marked text.
-Any other key cancels.

-	- Shift-TAB	indent line from anywhere on the line
+	- Shift-TAB			increase indent from anywhere on the line
-	- Ctrl-Shift-TAB	outdent line from anywhere on the line
+	- Ctrl-Shift-TAB	decrease indent from anywhere on the line

 ## File Menu > New Window
 	This menu option executes another instance of SavageEd.